node-wechat/koa-api-client/README.md

 ### update list

 ##### 1.2.0
-1.add advanced options requestMiddleware, you can set make some changes before and after request 2.export injectLogger from ApiClient module directly, not from instance config 3.add dataParser to custom convert data
+1. add advanced options requestMiddleware, you can set make some changes before and after request
+2. export injectLogger from ApiClient module directly, not from instance config
+3. add dataParser to custom convert data
-4.remove log4js module, accept log implement from option params.
+4. remove log4js module, accept log implement from option params.

 ##### 2.0.5
 use json5 to parse mock file, instead of json default